ItayELY/AndroidChatApp/README.md

 # AndroidChatApp
-This a the android version of our chatUp this application By the way, we are happy to have received to our new member to our team, Elad Vizenblit.
+This is the android version of our chatApp application By the way, we are happy to bring a new member to our ranks, Elad Vizenblit.
 (Please note that Yotam has clearly allowed us not to implement the Horizonatl Layout feature.)